OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 - Yes, we do it every few years
 - Yes, we do it at least annually

+#### Q 3
+Are the data catalog and data protection policies/procedures reviewed and updated?

+*Answer Options*

+- No
+- Yes, we do it when requested
+- Yes, we do it every few years
+- Yes, we do it at least annually

 # B: System decomissioning / Legacy management